|Location:||The Spring, St. Mary Cayon, KNS, British West Indies|

 1970 Seriation Method and Its Evaluation.
 American Antiquity, 35: 305-319.

-1977 From Slavery to Unfreedom in the Plantation Society of St. Kitts, W.I.
-Volume 292, Comparative Perspectives on Slavery in New World Plantation Societies pages 379–388.
+1977 From Slavery to Unfreedom in the Plantation Society of St. Kitts, W.I., Annals of the New York Academy of Sciences Volume 292, Comparative Perspectives on Slavery in New World Plantation Societies pages 379–388.

 Galle, Jillian E.